fewling/SitnikovProblemSimulation/README.md

 # What does this project do?
-By using JavaFX to **visualize** Sitnikov Problem and allow **interaction**, that users are able to change different variables to observe the fate of the system, (for now) these include:
+By using JavaFX to **visualize** Sitnikov Problem and allow **interactions**, that users are able to change different variables to observe the fate of the system, (for now) these include:
 1) Masses of the bodies (including the massless body)
 2) Eccentricity of the orbit